smatting/gadoc/README.md

 ##  Development

-If you like the idea of Gadoc, please contribute!
+If you like the idea of Gadoc, please consider contributing!
 (Hi Zurihac!)

 To develop the command line tool `gadoc` run `nix-shell` and build the project with `cabal`. `ghcid` is also available in the dev environment.
 The cabal projects expects the frontend built assets in `html/`.
 See [project.nix](https://github.com/smatting/gadoc/blob/master/project.nix) for a tarball of a frontend built, or build the frontend yourself and copy the contents of `frontend/dist/` to `html`.